 Telegram supports multiple device sessions, meaning that you can access your chats on multiple devices at the same time.
 Sometimes it's useful to have an overview on which devices you've still got an active session going on.
 If you go into Settings -> Privacy and security > Active sessions, you can see where you're currently logged in.
 If you want, you can log out and terminate certain sessions.

 I am not talking here of simple emoji, but of real images that can be used to express the most diverse feelings, distinguished by the most elaborate graphics.
 Stickers are a kind of figures in drawings, which can be downloaded in complete packages with different themes or individually.
+You can even make your own with the @stickers bot, which will walk you through the process.

 The Android Telegram mobile app received an update recently and, as the main thing, added support for themes.
 With the feature, the user can customize the app's interface with one of the pre-configured themes or use creativity and create their own content.
 You can choose the color of each button, text, tab and background of the app screens.